Esa824/Query-Language/README.md

 ```bash
 $ git clone https://github.com/esa1234567/Query-Language.git`
 ```
-Then go into main.go at this line 23 replace admin with your psql User Then build it using
+Then go into main.go at this line 23 replace admin with your psql User.
+Then build it using
 ``` bash
 $ go build .